1. Is your MBA Accredited?

 We have three categories of short courses on offer, namely:

 i.
-Closed Corporate Courses (which are tailored for specific clients such as Barloworld, Mercedes-Benz South Africa, Engen, Enviroserv, First National Bank, Sapia, Spar and Standard Bank) which we offer wherever the client requires them to be conducted.
+Closed Corporate Courses (which are tailored for specific clients such as Barloworld, Mercedes-Benz South Africa, Engen, MMI, Sapia, SARS Spar and Standard Bank) which we offer wherever the client requires them to be conducted.

 iii.
-MBA Aligned Courses which are only offered in Grahamstown.
+MBA Aligned Courses which are only offered in Makhanda (Grahamstown).
 We generally reserve 5 places for non-MBA students to sit in and participate in the MBA classes.
-For more information on the courses please visit our website atwww.ru.ac.za/businessschool or contact Ms Nicole Craig on +27-046-603-8852.
+For more information on the courses please visit our website at www.ru.ac.za/businessschool or contact Ms Aviwe Petsha on +27-046-603-7363.

 28. Would I find affordable accommodation?
 Would it be close enough to Rhodes Business School?

-The average rate in Grahamstown for a BnB (bed & breakfast) is roughly R500/night.
+The average rate in Makhanda (Grahamstown) for a BnB (bed & breakfast) is roughly R600/night.
 This is a small town; you will be able to walk anywhere.
-A list of establishments that students use on a regular basis is available if requested.
+There is a shopping mall and restaurants in walking distance from the business school.
 For details on accommodation, please consult the internet and tourism information.
 For example www.grahamstown-accomodation.co.za .
-The University also limited accommodation that can be accessed through the Conferencing Office page.
+The University also limited accommodation that can be accessed through the https://www.ru.ac.za/conferences/accomodation/